Any Kind of Totalitarianism Is Abusive

 Other judges were appointed at various times, but you get the picture.

-God handed the government of society to human judges and His only instruction was to avoid partiality, make righteous and fair judgments (Lev.
+God handed the government of society to human judges and His only instruction, a warning really, was to avoid partiality and make righteous and fair judgments (Lev.
 19:15).

 If God were in absolute control, why would that warning be necessary?